ManimCommunity/manim/docs/source/installation.rst

    Note that there are several different versions of Manim.
 The instructions on this website are **only** for the *community edition*.
-   Find out more about the :doc:`differences between Manim versions <faq/installation>` if you are unsure which version you should install.
+   Find out more about the :ref:`differences between Manim versions <different-versions>` if you are unsure which version you should install.

 #. :ref:`Installing Manim to your system's Python <local-installation>`